-- Participants should prepare an energy source for their mobile robots. - A power supply within AC100 V/1500 W is planned as the energy source for participants to use. - Any energy source deemed to be dangerous or inappropriate for use will not be allowed.
+- Participants should prepare an energy source for their mobile robots.
+Since it is a mobile robot, a wired power supply is prohibited. - A power supply within AC100 V/1500 W is planned as the energy source for participants to use. - Any energy source deemed to be dangerous or inappropriate for use will not be allowed.